Plug-in electric vehicle fire: VW ID.3

 On August 14, 2021, a VW ID.3 caught fire in Groningen, Netherlands.
 The driver had just put her child in the car when the car began to smoke.
 She managed to save her child and stepped away from the vehicle.
 According to witnesses, at least five loud blasts were heard, after each of which the fire seemed to intensify.

 On August 23, 2021, a VW ID.3 caught fire while travelling in Kellmünz, Germany.
 According to the driver, the car displayed several error messages, and suddenly he noticed smoke.
 The car was submerged in water by the firefighters.

 On September 14, 2021, a VW ID.3 caught fire while travelling near the Lunner Tunnel in Lunner municipality, Norway.
 The driver, who noticed the smoke while driving, was not injured.

 On October 27, 2021, a VW ID.3 caught fire in a parking lot in Brühl, Germany.

 VW ID.4

 On November 21, 2021, a VW ID.4 caught fire while charging in a parking garage in Ravensburg, Germany.

 VW e-Golf

 On December 7, 2017, a VW e-Golf caught fire in Triangel, Germany.
 Responding for the first time to a high-voltage battery electric vehicle fire, the firefighters first cooled the vehicle then moved it into a container which they then filled with water.

 On September 3, 2021, a VW e-Golf caught fire in Dumbrăviţa, Romania.
 The firefighters used a container to submerge the car in water.

+VW ID.
+Buzz

+In June 2023, a Volkswagen ID.
+Buzz reportedly exploded and then caught fire a few days later whilst it was charging in Finland.
+However, reports state that it may have actually been caused by an electrical fault inside the charging unit rather than the vehicle itself.